Wives of Karna

 The Mahabharata provides limited information about the marital life of Karna, one of the central figures in the epic.
 His wives are not named in the canonical text and are described as belonging to the Sūta (charioteer) community.
 In the Stri Parva, one of his wives, revealed to be the mother of his sons Vrishasena and Sushena, is briefly mentioned lamenting over Karna's death.

-Over time, various regional traditions and literary adaptations have expanded upon Karna's marital life, often introducing named spouses through imaginative retellings.
-The Tamil play Karna Moksham depicts a character named Ponnuruvi as his wife, while the regional Kashidasi Mahabharata refers to her as Padmavati.
-In modern literature, particularly in Shivaji Sawant’s novel Mrityunjay, Karna is portrayed as being married to two women—Vrushali and Supriya.
+Over time, various regional traditions and literary adaptations have invented narratives around Karna's marital life, often introducing named spouses through imaginative retellings.
+The Tamil play Karna Moksham depicts a princess named Ponnuruvi as his wife, while the Bengali retelling of the epic, Kashidasi Mahabharata, features a maiden named Padmavati as his queen.
+In modern literature, particularly in Shivaji Sawant’s Marathi novel Mrityunjay, Karna is portrayed as being married to two women—Vrushali and Supriya.

 In the Mahabharata

 Karna's wives play insignificant roles in the original epic.
 In the Udyoga Parva of the Mahabharata, Karna—while explaining his commitment towards his foster parents—mentions them.

 When also I attained to youth, I married wives according to his [Adhiratha] selections.
 Through them have been born my sons and grandsons, O Janardana.
 My heart also, O Krishna, and all the bonds of affection and love, are fixed on them.